jodersky/clip/README.md

 [Click](https://click.palletsprojects.com/en/stable/).
 It borrows many of its concepts, particularly the CLI utilities.

+The shell-completion helpers for formatting completers and debugging are copied from kubectl and docker.

 ## See also

 Clip is by no means the only library you can use to build command line